elmazzun/tshooters/README.md

 ## TODO

+- [ ] add compiled binaries in an Ansible playbook which would inject such binaries in newly printed Linux machines?
 - [ ] `Dockerfile.compile` has way too many layers: reduce them
 - [ ] compile for more Linux distros:
   - [ ] Fedora